gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 A1a: BEAST produced time-trees when *Use Tip Dates* is selected.
 A sample date (known or estimated) will incorporated into the evolutionary analysis at the same time the tree and other parameters are being evaluated by the MCMC chain.
 Think back to Jeff Foster's talk and how he mentioned several times they were using the accumulation of mutations over time to estimate evolutionary relationships and mutation rates between samples at different scales.
 This is exactly what he was talking about.
 The theory behind why this works is based on Kingman's Coalescent...the details of which are beyond the scope of this exercise but [here's](http://www.sfu.ca/biology/courses/bisc869/869_lectures/MHP_Coalescent.pdf) an easy to understand introduction to the concept if you're interested.

 A1b: In most other types of trees, x-coordinate (branch length) of a sample is based on its genetic distance from the root.
 In contrast, the x-axis of time-trees is basically a timeline starting on the left with current time (or the date of the most recent sample), and working backwards in time toward the root of the tree (the theoretical common ancestor to all of the sampled taxa).
 Therefore, the *height* you see in the Tips tab is the difference in time units of each sample from the most recent sample.
 Still confused?
 I don't blame you.
 Difficult to explain and difficult to understand.
 Here's an example: if I'm analyzing a set of sequences collected between 2000 and 2018, the hight of my samples from 2018 will be zero and the hight of the samples from 2000 will be 18.
 This will hopefully make more sense when we view the final tree later on.

+A2a: A strict clock assumes all lineages on a tree (branches, taxa, etc) evolve at the same rate.
+A relaxed molecular clock allows different lineages to have different rates.

+A2b: An uncorrelated relaxed clock means that even closely related lineages are allowed to have different rates because the rates between related branches/lineages/taxa are not correlated to one another.

+A2c: This one is more of food for thought.
+If you spend some time with the BEAST book and user forums described at the beginning of this tutorial you will start to gain an understanding of how this part all fits together :)